kohnmart/website/content/projects/project-clouds.md

 ## Review

 For a team of two with limited hardware, it was quite a challenge.
 Again and again we have reached the limits of what is technically feasible (for us).
-Instead of compromising with the problems, we invested a lot of time and creativity to find meaningful and efficient solutions. <br />
+Instead of compromising with the problems, we invested a lot of time and creativity to find meaningful and efficient solutions.
 A great side effect is that I was able to find out a lot about clouds and their formation.